AppDaemon/appdaemon/docs/API.md

 ## set_app_state()

-Publish state information to AppDaemon's internal state and push the statechanges out to listening Apps and Dashboards.
+Publish state information to AppDaemon's internal state and push the state changes out to listening Apps and Dashboards.

 ### Synopsis